 In a police context, empathy is not just about ‘showing’ empathy to the interviewee.
 It is also about having the ability to ‘understand’ the perspective of the interviewee, to appreciate the emotions and distress of the interviewee, and to communicate that directly (or indirectly) to them.

-The focus of this PhD project will be on the development of advanced investigative interviewing techniques to facilitate more effective information retrieval from this cohort.
-To do this, the student will draw upon’: (i) Relevant theory relating to empathy and rapport-building; (ii) Current psychological theory on sexual offending, mental health disorders and learning disabilities (LD), and (iii) Psychological developments in investigative interviewing research.
+The focus of this PhD project was on the development of advanced investigative interviewing techniques to facilitate more effective information retrieval from this cohort.
+To do this, the student drew upon: (i) Relevant theory relating to empathy and rapport-building; (ii) Current psychological theory on sexual offending, mental health disorders and learning disabilities (LD), and (iii) Psychological developments in investigative interviewing research.

 Assessing the impacts of police use of body-worn video on public-police relations